stappersg/vBook/src/advanced/eam/spf.md

 ### Results headers

 Results should be recorded in the message header.
-According to RFCs, two options are available :
+Two options are available according to the RFC:

 1. The "Received-SPF" header